Cubane

-Having high potential energy but kinetic stability makes cubane and its derivative compounds useful for controlled energy storage.
+Having high potential energy and kinetic stability makes cubane and its derivative compounds useful for controlled energy storage.
 For example, octanitrocubane and heptanitrocubane have been studied as high-performance explosives.
 These compounds also typically have a very high density for hydrocarbon molecules.
-The resulting high energy density means a large amount of energy can be stored in a comparably small amount of space, an important consideration for applications in fuel storage and energy transport.
+The resulting high energy density means a large amount of energy can be stored in a comparably smaller amount of space, an important consideration for applications in fuel storage and energy transport.
+Furthermore, their geometry and stability make them suitable isosteres for benzene rings.

 Synthesis

 The classic 1964 synthesis starts with the conversion of 2-cyclopentenone to 2-bromocyclopentadienone:

 Allylic bromination with N-bromosuccinimide in carbon tetrachloride followed by addition of molecular bromine to the alkene gives a 2,3,4-tribromocyclopentanone.
 Treating this compound with diethylamine in diethyl ether causes elimination of two equivalents of hydrogen bromide to give the diene product.

 The construction of the eight-carbon cubane framework begins when 2-bromocyclopentadienone undergoes a spontaneous Diels-Alder dimerization.
 One ketal of the endo isomer is subsequently selectively deprotected with aqueous hydrochloric acid to 3.